apmcleod/voice-splitting/README.md

 List<MidiNote> noteList = nlg.getNoteList());
 ```

-An `EventParser` can also be used to play a MIDI file, and write out to a new file.
+An `EventParser` can also be used to play a MIDI file.

 #### Time Events
 Time events are all handled by classes in the `beattracking.time` class using the interface